Skip to main content

 The law makes specific distinctions regarding family members.
 For instance, an employer may offer a limited financial incentive to an employee’s spouse for providing information about their own current or past health status, typically through a health risk assessment.
 This allows for a certain level of engagement in wellness initiatives.

 Yet, a clear line is drawn; the employer cannot offer an inducement for the spouse to provide their own genetic information, such as the results of a genetic test.
 This distinction is critical.
-It separates general from the predictive power of a person’s genetic code, reinforcing the unique sensitivity of the latter.
+It separates general health information from the predictive power of a person’s genetic code, reinforcing the unique sensitivity of the latter.

 The protections for children are even more stringent.
 An employer is prohibited from offering any inducements in exchange for health information about an employee’s children.
 The rationale is clear ∞ a child’s genetic information has a high likelihood of revealing direct information about the parent’s genetic makeup.